PythonOT/POT/README.md

 python setup.py install --user # for user install (no root)
 ```

+obviously you need CUDA installed and a compatible GPU.

 ## Examples

 The examples folder contain several examples and use case for the library.
 The full documentation is available on [Readthedocs](http://pot.readthedocs.io/)